Vaccinated travelers are now allowed to visit Thailand freely, without the need to quarantine.

 How Does Immigration Know I Have Purchased My Policy?

 When you buy your insurance, you will receive your policy and certification for COVID-19 coverage.
-You will show this to immigration when entering Thailand.
+You will show this certificate to your embassy or consulate when applying for your visa.

 Keep a print out and a copy on your phone, just to make sure you don't leave home without it.